futianfan/GenoCraft/README.md

 ## Step 2.
 Normalization (almost done)
+This step involves adjusting the raw gene expression measurements to minimize the effects of systematic technical differences, enabling more accurate comparison of gene expression levels across samples.

 This step start from read counts.
 Normalization leverages gene length information (`gene_lengths.csv`) to normalize the gene count (`count.csv`).